 Vietnam needs foreign aid to develop renewable energy

-The Hanoitimes - Renewable energy has emerged as one of the most preferred sectors for investment in Vietnam, coming third behind fintech and education.
+Renewable energy has emerged as one of the most preferred sectors for investment in Vietnam, coming third behind fintech and education.

 Despite a recent development of renewable energy, Vietnam still needs assistance and aid from its foreign partners in the transition to the clean power resource, officials said.